18F/handbook/docs/engineering/drupal-site-building.md

 #### Practices for larger projects

 * Make ALL configuration changes locally (except for last-minute changes to live – see below).
-Then either do a drush fu-all OR use the features UI to regenerate the specific feature you’ve rebuilt.
+Then either do a drush fu-all OR use the features UI to regenerate the specific feature you've rebuilt.
 * Pull last minute Feature content from live using the UI: it will take the config settings and save them locally.
 * Then use git status or svn stat to ensure that the correct files were indeed updated.
 Features is generally okay, but at times it seems to not register an update or a rebuild.
 Always best to double check.
-* After you’ve made sure that your configuration changes have indeed been captured in code, commit and push your code.
+* After you've made sure that your configuration changes have indeed been captured in code, commit and push your code.
 * When pulling code from the repository whether on a staging, dev or qa site – always do a drush fr-all -y immediately after pulling the codebase.
 This will ensure that all of your config is up-to-date.
 * Create Feature sets on two levels: generic and specific function.
 * Consider restricting the amount of time you spend featurinzing during the prototype stage.